shows

 Second Marriage (SUA, 2011)

-Taglish (as Karl Evangelista/Grex Quintet, SUA, 2012, forthcoming)
+Taglish (as Karl Evangelista/Grex, SUA, 2012,

-Obvious Debts are owed to Fred Frith, Ornette Coleman and Prime Time, John Coltrane, Anthony Braxton, The Blue Notes/Brotherhood of Breath, Jack Bruce, Bill Dixon, Julius Hemphill, Eric Dolphy, James "Blood" Ulmer, Massacre, Monteverdi, Roscoe Mitchell, The Art Ensemble of Chicago, The Beatles, Pink Floyd, Mal Waldron, The Shadows, Elvis Costello, Dengue Fever, Skeleton Crew, Lou Reed, Henry Cow, The Battered Ornaments, Lou Reed, Radiohead, Can, The White Stripes, Liberation Music Orchestra, Flying Lotus, Outkast, Erik Satie, Don Cherry, Jimi Hendrix, DNA, The Smashing Pumpkins, Marion Brown, Sonny Sharrock, Sonny Rollins, Myra Melford, Arnold Schoenberg, AMM, Grachan Moncur III, tUnE-yArDs, Sleepytime Gorilla Museum, Supersilent, Yeah Yeah Yeahs, Radu Malfatti, St. Vincent, John Carpenter, Portishead, Tyshawn Sorey, Steve Lehman, Wu Tang Clan, Dave Holland, Sonic Youth, Cream, Crazy Horse, The Spontaneous Music Ensemble, Igor Stravinsky, kulintang, and Javanese Gamelan
+Obvious Debtsare owed to Fred Frith, Ornette Coleman and Prime Time, John Coltrane, Albert Ayler, Anthony Braxton, The Blue Notes/Brotherhood of Breath, Jack Bruce, Bill Dixon, Julius Hemphill, Eric Dolphy, James "Blood" Ulmer, Massacre, Monteverdi, Roscoe Mitchell, The Art Ensemble of Chicago, The Beatles, Pink Floyd, Mal Waldron, The Shadows, Elvis Costello, Dengue Fever, Skeleton Crew, Lou Reed, Henry Cow, The Battered Ornaments, Lou Reed, Radiohead, Can, The White Stripes, Liberation Music Orchestra, Flying Lotus, Outkast, Erik Satie, Don Cherry, Jimi Hendrix, DNA, The Smashing Pumpkins, Marion Brown, Sonny Sharrock, Sonny Rollins, Myra Melford, Arnold Schoenberg, AMM, Grachan Moncur III, tUnE-yArDs, Sleepytime Gorilla Museum, Supersilent, Yeah Yeah Yeahs, Radu Malfatti, St. Vincent, John Carpenter, Portishead, Tyshawn Sorey, Steve Lehman, Wu Tang Clan, Dave Holland, Sonic Youth, Cream, Crazy Horse, The Spontaneous Music Ensemble, Igor Stravinsky, kulintang, and Javanese Gamelan